Bonne projection

 The Bonne projection is a pseudoconical equal-area map projection, sometimes called a dépôt de la guerre, modified Flamsteed, or a Sylvanus projection.
-Although named after Rigobert Bonne (1727–1795), the projection was in use prior to his birth, by Sylvanus in 1511, Honter in 1561, De l'Isle before 1700 and Coronelli in 1696.
+Although named after Rigobert Bonne (1727–1795), the projection was in use prior to his birth, by Sylvanus in 1511, Honter in 1561, Coronelli in 1696 and De l'Isle before 1700.
 Both Sylvanus and Honter's usages were approximate, however, and it is not clear they intended to be the same projection.

 The Bonne projection maintains accurate shapes of areas along the central meridian and the standard parallel, but progressively distorts away from those regions.
 Thus, it best maps "t"-shaped regions.
 It has been used extensively for maps of Europe and Asia.